»Mauna Kea Beach Hotel

-A family vacation on Oahu can mean a stay at a large resort in the heart of Waikiki Beach, or a more intimate getaway on other parts of the island.
+A family trip to Oahu can mean a stay at a large resort in the heart of Waikiki Beach, or a more intimate getaway on other parts of the island.
 In Waikiki, Hilton Hawaiian Village and the Sheraton Waikiki both offer a children's program for children ages 5 to 12.
-While kids learn about Hawaii and play games, parents can go shopping, take a surfing lesson and have drinks with a view of the famous Waikiki Beach.
+While kids learn about Hawaii and play games, parents can go shopping, take a surfing lesson and have drinks with a view.

 The Kahala Hotel, a 10-minute drive from Waikiki, has a private sandy beach and a man-made dolphin lagoon which is sure to excite kids.
 The hotel offers family vacationers luxurious rooms, a pool and secluded beach, several restaurants, spa suites, a dolphin lagoon and a kid's club.
 The rooms are furnished in traditional Hawaiian style with a modern twist and have great views.
 You can choose to camp the family out by the pool or on the 800-foot-long beach.
 The 26,000 square foot natural lagoon is home to six Atlantic Bottlenose dolphins.